Rice Krispies Gold Nuggets

-Pour rice Krispies into the bowl with with he melted marshmallow.
+Pour rice Krispies into a large bowl over the melted marshmallow.
 Also, you can pour the rice Krispies right into the pot used with the melted marshmallow mixture.
 We have it set up this way for the show.
-Landon felt very important that he got the job of pouring them into the bowl.
+Landon felt it was very important that he got the job of pouring the rice Krispies into the bowl.

-Forming them into nuggets can get very sticky and messy so I highly suggest spraying your hands with cooking spray, or you can rub a little butter on them.
-This will keep the marshmallow from sticking to your hands.
+Forming them into nuggets can get very sticky and messy so let the mixed Krispy treats rest for a couple minutes to cool before handling.
+I highly suggest spraying your little ones hands with cooking spray, or you can rub a little butter on them.
+This will keep the marshmallow from sticking to their hands.

 Let them dry and they’re ready to eat!

 - Use fresh soft and fluffy marshmallows so they will be soft and gooey.

 - Grease spoon or spatula before mixing so it will be easier to combine. (very sticky)

 - Let mixture cool before touching with your hands to avoid any burns.